 so… I may be a little biased in giving these descriptions.

-Method of cutting really just depends on one’s preferences.
-I personally love the idea of cutting straight edges using a rotary cutter, so why not an epp templates too.
+The method of cutting really just depends on one’s preferences.
+I personally love the idea of cutting straight edges using a rotary cutter, so why not an EPP template too?

 Pros : Faster than scissors, Lots of EPP shapes possible.